 The 50th Anniversary Flowers – Yellow Rose and Violet

-Last, but not least, are the yellow rose and violet, which represent 50 years of marriage.
+Last but not least are the yellow rose and violet, representing 50 years of marriage.

-Violets are originally from Africa and specifically, Tanzania.
-They are given their name due to the small, purple, petals the flowers produce in a circular pattern.
+Violets are native to Africa and, specifically, Tanzania.
+They are given their name due to the small, purple petals the flowers produce in a circular pattern.

-The violet represents faithfulness and devotion, which a couple celebrating 50 years of marriage definitely has.
+The violet symbolizes faithfulness and devotion, which a couple celebrating 50 years of marriage has.

-Yellow roses mean care and friendship, while violets mean loyalty.
-These terms are a great way to describe a marriage lasting 50 years since loyalty and friendship is a foundation for a long-lasting marriage.
+Yellow roses symbolize care and friendship, while violets mean loyalty.
+These terms are a great way to describe a marriage lasting 50 years since loyalty and friendship are the foundation for a long-lasting marriage.

 Giving specific types of flowers is a great way to celebrate your wedding anniversary with your spouse.
-Every anniversary is marked with a truly unique flower with deep symbolic meanings and a timeless legacy attached.
+Every anniversary is marked with a unique flower with deep symbolic meanings and a timeless legacy.
 Be it a bouquet or an ornate floral arrangement, look to mark your next anniversary with a timeless and classical gift.